 What are your thoughts on these topics as we head into the start of a new school year?

-At Marks, Thomas Architects, we understand the value behind a good education.
+At Marks Thomas, we understand the value behind a good education.
 Take a look at our case study, Public Boarding Schools Pave the Way for Optimal Learning, to learn more about how we brought the SEED Foundation’s vision to a reality.